 If you are in the fitness niche you can go with names like fittify, fitmatic, fitnessmatic, fitnitty, strongify, leanmatic, so on…

-If the blog name can be easily confused between homophones, like Byte vs Bite, you may need to buy both the domain names and redirect them to the main site.
+If the blog name can be easily confused between homophones, like Byte vs. Bite, you may need to buy both domain names and redirect them to the main site.

-By this, you have your root keyword and as well as the brand flavor in your name.
+By this, you have your root keyword as well as the brand flavor in your name.

-In this case people may easily type Flickr as Flicker.
-So, the folks at Flickr has also bought Flicker.com (below screenshot).
+In this case, people may easily type Flickr as Flicker.
+So, the folks at Flickr have also bought Flicker.com (below screenshot).

-One classic example is of Neville Medhora’s Kopywriting Kourse, where he replaced “c” with “k”.
+One classic example is Neville Medhora’s Kopywriting Kourse, where he replaced “c” with “k”.

 If your researched name contains words that end with “y” as in creativity – make it “creativiti”.

-If it ends with plural as in bloggers – make it “bloggerz”.
+If it ends with a plural, as in bloggers – make it “bloggerz”.

 Include rhyming words